 As part of obtaining reasonable assurance about whether Tallahatchie County, Mississippi's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
 The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-We also noted certain matters which we have reported to the management of Tallahatchie County, Mississippi, in the Limited Internal Control and Compliance Review Management Report dated December 10, 2020, included within this document.
+We noted certain matters that we reported to the management of Tallahatchie County, Mississippi, in the Limited Internal Control and Compliance Review of Management Report dated April 18, 2021, included with this document.

 Tallahatchie County's Responses to Findings